 Procedure during and after ticket inspection

-De Lijn’s ticket inspectors are authorised to inspect all tickets and reduced fare passes, record violations and check your identity.
+De Lijn’s ticket inspectors are authorised to check all tickets, record any violations and check your identity.

 De Lijn – Dienst Administratieve Boetes